Your cart is currently empty!

 You can use an online resizing tool for resizing photos.
 This can be useful if you don’t have access to photo editing software or need to use an online image resizing tool to resize a photo quickly.
 Some popular options include Pixlr, BeFunky, and PicResize.
 These tools allow you to upload your photo and adjust the dimensions, crop, file format, and compression settings as needed.
 You can also use them as a crop tool if you need to change the shape of an image.

-You can save time using batch resizing tools if you need to resize multiple images.
-This allows you to resize multiple photos at once rather than resizing each photo individually.
+If you need to resize multiple images, using batch resizing tools can save you time.
+This allows you to resize multiple photos at once rather than individually.
 We described how you can use Smush Pro for bulk image resizing above, but other online tools, such as Bulk Resize Photos, offer batch image resizing.

 Here are a few tips to keep in mind to resize images for the best results.